Improving your money management skills can help with relieving financial stress.

 Can Financial Issues Impact a Person’s Well Being

 Money and Financial Issues.
 Money and financial issues can be significant sources of stress for people.
 A person’s problemswith money may produce such overwhelming negative feelings and self-criticism that his or her mental and physical health can be adversely affected.

 Employers can provide a free Financial Literacy Program with the help of Financial Mappers and MDTConnect

 Malcolm Williams of MDTConnect is passionate about the importance of Financial Literacy.
 He is working with Financial Mappers to provide a financial literacy program for Employers wanting to improve the financial skills of their employees.
 The same program is being used by organizations who also want to improve the financial literacy skills of their members.

 - Debt Management

 The aim is to introduce basic financial concepts, giving each person the opportunity to absorb that one concept and decide if that information is relevant to their current financial situation.
-No specific advice is given, no financial products are recommended and you are not asked to purchase software or give personal information.
-This program does use Financial Mappers to demonstrate concepts, but knowing how to use the software is not required to improve your financial literacy.
+No specific advice is given, and no financial products are recommended.